Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 On Discord’s free plan, you can only send files up to 10 MB.
 If you pay for Nitro, the most expensive plan, that limit jumps to 500 MB.

 Alternatively, without opting for Nitro, if multiple users boost your server, you can unlock Level 2 and Level 3 perks.
-This means everyone in the server can send files up to 50 MB and 100 MB, respectively — which is still less than Pumble’s free plan limit of 125 MB.
+This means everyone in the server can send files up to 50 MB and 100 MB, respectively — which is still less than Pumble’s limit of 500 MB on the desktop and web apps and 250 MB on the mobile app.

-That extra space in Pumble makes a big difference when I’m sharing high-quality images, detailed PDFs, or video clips, since I don’t have to compress or split them.
+That extra space for file sharing in Pumble makes a big difference when I’m sharing high-quality images, detailed PDFs, or video clips, since I don’t have to compress or split them.

 Pumble vs Discord: Pumble offers work-related integrations, while Discord keeps it niche with gaming apps